mevans85/mevans85.github.io/index.md

 <img class="profile-picture" src="assets/images/hacker.jpg" alt="Hacker">

 Hello and welcome to the <i><b>I Hack Stuff</b></i> web site.
 I have created this site as a platform to document my ongoing learning and research.
-By documenting, it allows me to solidfy the knowledge and also helps others.
+By documenting, it allows me to solidify the knowledge and also helps others.
 It is also a central place for all my contact information and my basic online presence.

 Please check the <a href="/about">about</a> section to find out more detailed information.